the-blue-mage/plugin.video.cnn/README.md

-# Kodi CNN World Grabber
+# Kodi CNN Video Grabber

 **Addon for Kodi** to grab videos and live streams from CNN World/International.

 ## Description
-The **Kodi CNN World Grabber** addon allows users to access and stream content from CNN World and CNN International.
-This addon is perfect for keeping up-to-date with world news and live broadcasts from CNN.
+The **Kodi CNN Video Grabber** addon allows users to access and stream content from CNN World and CNN International.
+It provides easy access to both live broadcasts and on-demand videos, making it perfect for keeping up-to-date with global news and CNN's latest content.

 ## Features
-- Access to videos and live streams from CNN World/International.
+- Access to both live streams and on-demand videos from CNN World/International.
-- Easy-to-use interface for browsing CNN content.
+- Easy-to-navigate interface for browsing CNN content.
 - Regularly updated with the latest content.

 ## Requirements